Lloyd C. Douglas: Adaptations

-The Robe sold more than 2 million copies, without any reprint edition.
-Douglas sold the motion picture rights to The Robe, though the film, starring Richard Burton, was not released until 1953, after Douglas's death.
+The Robe sold more than two million copies without any reprint edition.
+Douglas sold the motion picture rights to The Robe, although the film, starring Richard Burton, was not released until 1953, after Douglas's death.

-His own unhappy experience of filming prompted Douglas, when he produced The Big Fisherman as the sequel to The Robe, to stipulate that The Big Fisherman would be his last novel and that he would not permit it to be made into a motion picture, used over the radio, condensed, or serialised.
-Eventually, The Big Fisherman was filmed in 1959, starring Howard Keel in one of his few non-singing screen roles as Peter.
+Douglas was generally unhappy with the film adaptations of his works, so when he wrote The Big Fisherman as the sequel to The Robe, he raised certain stipulations related to its publication.
+He said that it would be his final novel and that he would not permit it to be adapted as a motion picture, used in any radio broadcast, condensed or serialized.
+However, The Big Fisherman was filmed in 1959, starring Howard Keel in one of his few non-singing screen roles.

-His last book was the autobiographical Time To Remember which described his life up to his childhood and education for the ministry.
-He died before he was able to write the intended second volume, but the task was completed in The Shape of Sunday by his daughters, Virginia Douglas Dawson and Betty Douglas Wilson.
+Douglas's last book was the autobiographical Time to Remember, which described his life up to his childhood and education for the ministry.
+He died before he was able to write the intended second volume.
+His daughters, Virginia Douglas Dawson and Betty Douglas Wilson, completed the volume, published posthumously as The Shape of Sunday.

 Douglas died in Los Angeles, California.
-He is buried in Forest Lawn Memorial Park Cemetery in Glendale, California.